aabouqas42/aabouqas/README.md

-just a calucator in android :)
+just a calucator in android for devlopers :)